projectcalico/calico/security/encrypt-cluster-pod-traffic.md

 Install WireGuard on cluster nodes using {% include open-new-window.html text='instructions for your operating system' url='https://www.wireguard.com/install/' %}.
 Note that you may need to reboot your nodes after installing WireGuard to make the kernel modules available on your system.

-   Use the following instructions for these operating systems that are not listed on the WireGuard installation page.
+Use the following instructions for these platforms that are not listed on the WireGuard installation page.

 {% tabs %}
 <label:EKS,active:true>